-Tentatively Selected Plan Features
+Recommended Plan Features

-The Tentatively Selected Plan is deepening the pathways from sea to Elizabeth Port Authority Marine Terminal and Port Jersey Port Authority Marine Terminal by up to 5 feet (up to a maintained depth of -55 feet mean lower low water [MLLW]).
-The Tentatively Selected Plan involves deepening Ambrose Channel, Anchorage Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel, Elizabeth Channel, and Port Jersey Channel.
-The following table displays the proposed maintained depth, proposed authorized channel level, and proposed total depths for all channels in each of the pathways given a 4 foot deepening (to a maintained depth of -54 feet MLLW) and a 5 foot deepening (to a maintained depth of -55 feet MLLW).
+The Recommended Plan is deepening the pathways from sea to Elizabeth Port Authority Marine Terminal and Port Jersey Port Authority Marine Terminal by 5 feet to a maintained depth of -55 feet mean lower low water (MLLW).
+The Recommended Plan involves deepening Ambrose Channel, Anchorage Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel, Elizabeth Channel, and Port Jersey Channel.
+The following table displays the proposed maintained depth, proposed authorized channel level, and proposed total depths for all channels.

-Proposed Authorized Channel Level ^a [ft MLLW] Required Dredging Depth ^b [ft MLLW] Quantity to be Dredged (cy) Proposed Authorized Channel Levela [ft MLLW] Required Dredging Depthb [ft MLLW] Quantity to be Dredged (cy) 4 FOOT D EEPENING TO -54 FEET 5 FOOT D EEPENING TO -55 FEET MLLW MLLW Ambrose Channel 57 57 4,137,000 58 58 6,389,000 Anchorage Channel 54 54 2,551,000 55 55 3,800,000 Port Jersey Channel 54 56 ^c 2,744,000 55 57° 3,003,000 Kill Van Kull 54 56 ^c 3,237,000 55 57 ^c 4,451,000 Newark Bay 54 56 ^c 13,181,000 55 57 ^c 14,148,000 South Elizabeth Channel 54 56 ^c 379,000 55 57 ^c 423,000 Port Elizabeth Channel 54 56 ^c 855,000 55 57° 1,024,000 Total Quantity Dredged 27,084,000 33,238,000
+Proposed Authorized Channel Level ^a [ft MLLW] Required Dredging Depth ^b [ft MLLW] Quantity to be Dredged (cy)

+Ambrose Channel 58 58 6,389,000

+Anchorage Channel 55 55 3,800,000

+Port Jersey Channel 55 57° 3,003,000

+Kill Van Kull 55 57 ^c 4,451,000

+Newark Bay 55 57 ^c 14,148,000

+South Elizabeth Channel 55 57° 423,000

+Port Elizabeth Channel 55 57° 1,024,000

+Total Quantity Dredged 33,238,000

-^a This includes the summer salt water draft, squat, salinity, wave motion, and safety clearance.
+^a This includes the summer saltwater draft, squat, salinity, wave motion, and safety clearance.
 The channels will be maintained at this depth.

-^b Required dredging depth / design depth is needed for initial construction and includes any additional safety clearance needed for hard bottom.
+^b Required dredging depth / design depth that is needed for initial construction which includes any additional safety clearance needed for hard bottom.

-^c Includes needed 2 feet for hard or rock bottom which must be blasted for initial deepening.
+^c Includes required 2 feet for hard or rock bottom which must be blasted for initial deepening.

-The authorized depth is used as it is defined in Engineering Manual 1110-2-1613.
-Maintained depth only differs from authorized depth in areas in which the channel bottom is composed of rock or otherwise hard material.
-In rock bottom or hard-bottomed areas, an additional 2 feet of safety clearance is required, and is then allowed to fill in and be maintained at the same level as softer-bottom channels.
+"Maintained" depth is used as it is defined in Engineering Manual 1110-2-1613.
+"Maintained" depth only differs from authorized depth in areas in which the channel bottom is composed of rock or otherwise hard material.
+In rock bottom or hard-bottomed areas, an additional 2 feet of safety clearance is required, which is then allowed to fill in with softer maintenance materials and be maintained in the same manner as softer bottom channels.
 Total depth is the depth of construction and is the sum of the authorized channel level and dredging tolerance (paid overdepth).